 Crimes were defined by the respective tribal community according to their agreed cultural norms and values.
 Punitive measures for cases of indiscipline would be determined by a council of elders.
 When Uganda became a British protectorate in 1894, a judicial system based on the British common law was imposed with the backing of an armed police force.

 Hence, the Uganda Police Force was first established as Uganda armed constabulary in 1899 with the main aim of maintaining public order.
-The recruitment procedures, organisation and training were based on the Royal Irish Constabulary mode of armed policing.
+The recruitment procedures, organization and training were based on the Royal Irish Constabulary mode of armed policing.

 Recruitment was based on the basis of physical fitness and aggressive tendencies.
 Preferred qualities were people aged 17-25 years, height (not below 5 feet 6 inches) and a chest size (not less than 33 inches).
 Bravery and courage in the police work were judged according to the extent to which local resistance was suppressed, with little regard to force used in suppressing the resistance.